 It is never okay to hit, threaten, or abuse anyone regardless of your relationship and no matter what they say or do to you.
 Women who have experienced violence have told us that violence can escalate during pregnancy.
 Seek professional help immediately if you are violent or are feeling you may become violent towards the pregnant woman or if you are experiencing violence from her or from other family members.

-Finally it is important to look after yourself by making sure that you are receiving good support and unbiased information.
+Finally, it is important to look after yourself by making sure that you are receiving good support and unbiased information.
 A pro-choice counselling service will support a woman regardless of whether she is thinking about abortion, adoption, or parenting.
-Many women choose to involve their partners in this decision, and we do counsel couples to help them move forward in their decision making or if they are having trouble agreeing on what to do.
+Many women choose to involve their partners in this decision.